 The notation of “NA” will be made to indicate that no grade is available from the instructor.
 When the instructor submits the grade, the “NA” grade will be changed to the appropriate letter grade.

-The last grade received for a repeated course will thereafter be substituted for the former grade in calculating the student’s cumulative point average.
-(The original grade will still be shown on the transcript.)
+When a course is repeated, the best/highest grade earned will be used for the purpose of calculating the student's cumulative point average.
+All grade attempts will remain on the transcript.
 Repeated courses are treated in different ways by colleges to which a student might transfer.
 Students should check with these colleges to understand fully how repeated courses will be treated on the transcript.

 Students receiving financial aid should check with the Financial Aid Office to determine if a repeated course is aid eligible.